Bittu8175/Mobile-Sales-Performance/README.md

 ## Insights

-<h1>.</h1>Apple leads in sales revenue, followed by OnePlus and Samsung.
+Apple leads in sales revenue, followed by OnePlus and Samsung.

 UPI and Debit Cards are the most popular payment methods.